 Hemp seeds also provide fiber, Vitamin E, iron, magnesium and potassium.

 Hemp seeds do contain polyunsaturated fats, so I wouldn’t eat them with complete abandon.
-But amidst a balanced diet, hemp is a seed that’s well suited to Low Carb, Keto, Paleo, Vegan, GAPS, Whole30 and VAD diets.
+But amidst a balanced diet, hemp is a seed that’s well suited to Low Carb, Keto, Paleo, Vegan, GAPS and Whole30 diets.

 Are all low carb oatmeal recipes equally healthy?